Lusztig Induction, Unipotent Supports, and Character Bounds: Abstract

 \section{Abstract}

 Recently, a strong exponential character bound has been established in \cite{bezrukavnikov-liebeck-shalev-tiep:2017:character-bounds-grps-Lie-type} for all elements $g \in \bG^F$ of a finite reductive group $\bG^F$ which satisfy the condition that the centraliser $C_\bG(g)$ is contained in a $(\bG,F)$-split Levi subgroup $\bM$ of $\bG$ and that $\bG$ is defined over a field of good characteristic.
-In this paper we considerably generalize this result by removing the condition that $\bM$ is split when the centre $Z(\bG)$ is connected.
+In this paper, assuming a weak version of Lusztig's conjecture relating irreducible characters and characteristic functions of character sheaves holds, we considerably generalize this result by removing the condition that $\bM$ is split.
+This assumption is known to hold whenever $Z(\bG)$ is connected or when $\bG$ is a special linear or symplectic group and $\bG$ is defined over a sufficiently large finite field.